MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-cli.md

 :::code language="azurecli" source="~/azureml-examples-main/setup/setup-repo/azure-github.sh" id="set_variables":::

 > [!WARNING]
-> This uses Bash syntax for setting variables -- adjust as needed for your shell.
-You can also replace the values in commands below inline rather than using variables.
+> This uses Bash syntax for setting variables.
+Adjust as needed for your shell.
+You can also replace the values in commands in the following examples inline rather than using variables.

 If it doesn't already exist, you can create the Azure resource group: